VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Configuration Ownership
 -----------------------

 Each configuration belongs to one agent and one agent only.
 When an agent refers to a configuration file via it's path it does not need to supply any information about its identity to the platform in the file path.
 The only configurations an agent has direct access to are it's own.
+The platform will only inform the owning agent of any configuration changes.

 Configuration File Types